NikoBK/PLC-Automation-Framework/README.md

 # PLC Networking
-This repository is a mini project from Software & Automation Frameworks on Aalborg University's robottechnology bachelor, fourth semester.
+This repository is a mini project from the 'Software & Automation Frameworks' course at Aalborg University's robottechnology b.sc. fourth semester.

+## Authors
+This repository was written by group 463 on AAU robotics, on the fourth semester in spring, class of 2024.

 ## Scope & Requirements
 The requirements for this repository and the project in general is as to write: